 - In a small bowl, mix together the dried fruit, nuts, lemon zest and rum and stir well.
 Cover the bowl and set aside to hydrate (preferably overnight).

 - In a small bowl, mix the yeast with the warm water and honey and stir well.
 Set aside to activate in a warm place (if the kitchen is cold, set the bowl over a mug of steaming water).

-- After a couple of minutes, stir again to re-mix the now dissolved yeast and leave for 10 to 15 minutes until frothy and active.
+- After a couple of minutes, stir again to re-mix the now dissolved yeast and leave for 10 minutes until frothy and active.
 If the yeast doesn't become frothy and active, it is likely to be dead… In which case throw away and start again.

 Dry Mix (flours etc)

 - Weigh and thoroughly mix together all the ingredients listed under 'Dry Mix' and set aside.
 TIP: weigh into an airtight container and shake vigorously.